Trigger alert: This is going to be a bit of a rant.

 Choose empowerment, choose strength.

 Could things be better?
-Sure, but the word is to be getting out and there are so many more choices than ever before.
+Sure, but the word is getting out and there are so many more choices than ever before.
 By following a few simple tips, and asking the right questions, we can safely travel and eat in restaurants.
 Even events like weddings, conferences etc. are far more accommodating than ever before.
 I’m often asked to provide my diet restrictions and a special meal is provided.
 Far from being a victim, I sometimes feel a bit special (that’s a trap too).

 I think it’s okay is we slip into feeling sorry for ourselves occasionally.
 When that happens to me, and it does, I find the best medicine is a good dose of gratitude.
 There are others who have it so much worse than me.